Starting a new business can make you watch grass grow — it’s that exciting!

 - BOFU — Finally, your new prospects are ready to receive an offer.
 These people are most likely to purchase your product or service.
 All you need to do is send them a sales pitch through email, social media, or give them a call.

 - Loyalty — Now, this part is optional but highly recommended.
 Loyalty is all about retaining all your customers as much as possible.
-Remember, it’s significantly cheaper to keep old customers than acquiring new ones — proof of that is the sales funnel.
+Remember, it’s significantly cheaper to keep old customers than acquire new ones — proof of that is the sales funnel.
 To maintain your loyal customers, you need to provide them with regular discounts, proper email support, and consistent social interaction.

 Is Having a Marketing Funnel Necessary?